IBM/universal-connectors/filter-plugin/logstash-filter-snowflake-guardium/README.md

 monitor SQL occuring in their Snowflake environments by providing a feed of events to Guardium using the new [V11.3 Universal Connector functionality](https://www.ibm.com/support/knowledgecenter/SSMPHH_11.3.0/com.ibm.guardium.doc.stap/guc/g_universal_connector.html).

+## Credits
+Converge Technology Solutions (formerly Information Insights) provided the original version of this plug-in.
+Maintenance of the plug-in has been taken over by IBM to provide improvements, such as integration with Guardium Insights.
+See the original plug-in [here](https://github.com/infoinsights/guardium-snowflake-uc-filter).

 ## Building the Plugin
 A good resource for compiling and packaging this plugin is the documentation outlining [IBM's MongoDB filter](https://github.com/IBM/logstash-filter-mongodb-guardium), which